 While a chest discomfort may simply be due to stress or indigestion, a recurring chest pain which is often provoked by exertion or stress, also known as angina, could be linked to coronary artery disease.
 Angina that lasts longer than 15 minutes and not relieved by rest might signal an impending heart attack.

-A heart attack occurs when there is a sudden obstruction of blood flow in the coronary artery.
+occurs when there is a sudden obstruction of blood flow in the coronary artery.
 The part of the heart muscle which does not receive blood would be at risk of injury, also known as myocardial infarction (MI).
 In such instances, emergency treatment is required.
 This involves blood-thinning medication and coronary angioplasty (e.g. ballooning or stenting) to quickly unblock the affected coronary artery, allowing blood to flow.
 In some cases, coronary artery bypass surgery (CABG) may be required.

 Sudden cardiac arrest is different from a heart attack.
 Cardiac arrest occurs when there is a dangerous form of electrical malfunction in the heart, known as lifethreatening arrhythmia.
 This causes the patient’s heart to pump ineffectively, resulting in the inability of vital organs to receive blood and oxygen.
 If the patient does not receive emergency treatment, death usually ensues within minutes.
 However, with immediate cardiopulmonary resuscitation (CPR) and treatment with automated external defibrillator (AED), the patient may recover with restoration of normal heart rhythm.